davepinch/pinchy.cc/content/streams/i-aimed-to-give-it-special-meaning/the-idea-is-to-have-a-ball-bounce-around-the-screen.md

 ---
 title: "The idea is to have a ball bounce around the screen."
-next: "For this project I am using generative AI."
+next: "For the bouncing ball project, generative AI is permitted if clearly disclosed and the code is released as public domain."
 ---